Deligne categories and the limit of categories $Rep(GL(m|n))$: The category new category

 The following is straightforward. \begin{lemma} Recall the equivalence between the categories $\cV^k_t$ and $\rp^k(\g)$, where $\g={\mathfrak{gl}(m|n)}$ for sufficiently large $m,n$ such that $m-n=t$.
 Assume that $\lambda$ is a bipartition such that $L(\lambda)\in \rp^k(\g)$ and denote $f_\lambda$ the corresponding weight diagram.
 Then \begin{enumerate} \item $f_\lambda(s)=\circ$ for $s<-n$; \item $d_\lambda(s)=\times$ for $s<-n$; \item $d_\lambda(s)=f_\lambda(s)$ for $s\geq -n$. \item $\bar d_\lambda=\bar f_\lambda$. \end{enumerate} \end{lemma}

 Next we define the cap diagram associated to a given weight diagram $d_\lambda$ following the same rule as in finite dimensional case.
-Note that in this case a cup diagram has infinitely many caps.
+Note that in this case a cap diagram has infinitely many caps.